Premier League fixtures 2020/2021 on TV – Schedule, all channels, kick-off times, PPV games on box office

 We've got all the details on the Premier League fixtures for 2020/2021, including how to watch every match live on TV in the UK.

-The weekend’s other highlights saw Liverpool defeat Wolves 4-0, as well as victories for Chelsea, Manchester City, Manchester United and Leicester – as the top of the table remains agonisingly close 11 game weeks in to the season.
+Manchester City, Chelsea, Everton and every other Premier League team will engage in a midweek fixture this week to mark the beginning of the December flurry.

-In another positive move for football fans across the nation, pay per view games for one-off £14.95 fees per game have been officially scrapped.
+Beyond Christmas and into the new year, every single game will be shared across four broadcasters this season.

-Excess games not selected by Sky Sports or BT Sport will be shown across Sky, BT and Amazon Prime Video and occasional free-to-air Premier League games will be shown on BBC.
+Sky Sports, BT Sport and Amazon Prime Video will show the lion’s share, and occasional free-to-air Premier League games will be shown on BBC.

 The initial 2020/21 Premier League fixture list has been pencilled in and we’ve got the full schedule below including all the TV details you could possibly need to watch all the action.
 Scroll down for the full Premier League fixtures list.